-Unfortunately, consistently making a profit is a challenge for many small business owners.
+Unfortunately, making a consistent profit is challenging for many small business owners.
 Indeed, 29 percent of small businesses fail in the first five years because they run out of cash.
 To avoid this common pitfall, it’s important to track a few key financial metrics.

-One key metric is operating revenue, which allows you to gauge the health of your company and its operations year over year.
-To help you better understand its importance, we’ll provide a detailed explanation of what operating revenue is, how it’s measured, how it affects your business, and how you can manage it to maximize your profitability.
+One key metric is operating revenue, which allows you to gauge your company's financial health operations year over year.
+To help you better understand its importance, we’ll provide a detailed explanation of what operating revenue is.
+We'll also explain how it’s measured and how you can manage it to maximize your profitability.

 Everything You Need to Know About Operating Revenue:

 Operating revenue is revenue created from a company’s primary business activities.
-Since every business is unique, what constitutes operating revenue varies by industry and business model.
+Since every business is unique, what constitutes it varies by industry and business model.

-For example, if you’re a retailer, operating revenue is generated by selling your merchandise.
-If you own a car repair shop, operating revenue is based on the number of customers (and cars) you serve over a given period.
+For example, if you’re a retailer, operating revenue is generated by selling your merchandise.\_If you own a car repair shop, it's based on the number of cars you service over a given period.

 Why Operating Revenue is Important:

 Operating revenue is the driving force of any business.
-Without consistent operating revenues, a business cannot fund its day-to-day operations.
+Without this consistent revenue, a business cannot fund its day-to-day operations.

-In most cases, operating revenue is a more valuable measure than total revenue as it provides important information about the productivity and profitability of a company’s primary operations.
-Companies with strong operating revenues – in other words, steady customers and predictable sales – typically have more stable cash flows than companies with high amounts of non operating revenue.
+In most cases, operating revenue is a more valuable measure than total revenue.
+This is because iit provides important information about the productivity and profitability of a company’s primary operations.
+Companies with steady customers and predictable sales typically have better cash flows than companies with high amounts of non operating revenue.

-Since a large percentage of businesses fail due to lack of cash, it’s easy to see why healthy businesses must maintain consistent operating revenues.
+Since a large percentage of businesses fail due to lack of cash, it’s crucial that businesses maintain consistent operating revenues.

 Operating Revenue vs. Non Operating Revenue:

 A company earns operating revenue by selling its core products or services.
-Conversely, nonoperating revenue is earned from other non-routine sources, such as the one-time sale of a fixed asset like a building or equipment.
+Conversely, non operating revenue is earned from other non-routine sources.
+For example, as the one-time sale of a fixed asset like a building or equipment.

-The ratio of operating revenue to non operating revenue can reveal important information about your business’s strength and stability.
-Too much nonoperating revenue may indicate current or future cash flow problems.
+The ratio of operating revenue to non operating revenue can reveal important information about your business’s stability.
+Too much non operating revenue may indicate current or future cash flow problems.

 How to Manage Operating Revenue:

-If your current levels of operating revenue aren’t where they need to be, there are ways you can adjust your approach to increase them.
-Businesses that can generate operating revenue are better able to fund their operations without seeking outside financing.
+If your current levels of operating income aren’t where they need to be, adjust your approach to increase them.
+Businesses that can generate this type of revenue are more likely to fund their operations without seeking outside financing.
 This is important, since borrowing money can be expensive and adds risk to your balance sheet.